WavebreakMediaMicro - Fotolia

 The above activities should be regularly performed regardless of an organization's current infrastructure configuration.
 This will ensure that users can access critical resources at an optimal level of performance.

-Having multiple cloud resources isn't an ironclad guarantee of greater speed of access, but proactive IT operations management combined with the knowledge of user requirements and expectations makes the most sense to increase business agility.
+Having multiple cloud resources isn't an ironclad guarantee of greater access speed, but proactive IT operations management combined with the knowledge of user requirements and expectations makes the most sense when creating agility in cloud computing.